abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 **Q: My design failed timing.
 Is it broken?** A: Probably not.
 Vitis downscales the kernel clock at runtime, so a design with negative setup slack still computes correctly.
 The example here fails timing on every run and produces correct results.
-See [section 9](#9-link-to-a-bitstream).
+Please see [section 9](#9-link-to-a-bitstream).

 **Q: How do I create the files this page shows?** A: Heredocs. `cat > path << 'EOF'`, paste